aleksei-isakov/aleksei-isakov/README.md

 <br/>
 <br/>
 PS.
-Open-minded and striving for mastering new cool things <br/>
+Open-minded and striving to master new cool things <br/>
 Former ESL teacher with a bunch of international certificates:)<br/>